msmur/blog/content/dev/making-sense-of-idempotency/one.md

 executed
 [^3]: Okay, fair enough.
 That *could be* how it works with Stripe but then why bother with choice #**1**, just do #**2** and process the request from scratch!
+[^4]: Yeah this sounds vague because _it is_ vague.
+We'll get into specifics, but I've got to keep you interested somehow *wink*